Butternut Squash Pasta with Toasted Breadcrumbs

 Add cooked spaghetti noodles and 1/2 cup reserved pasta water to the pan.
 Toss to coat noodles.
 Add spinach, chickpeas and 3/4 teaspoon salt.
 Stir well, and keep on low heat for 1-3 minutes until the spinach is wilted and the chickpeas are gently warmed.
 If needed, add up to an additional 1/4 cup of reserved pasta water to bring everything together.
 Add roasted butternut squash on top and season with black pepper to taste.
 Give the noodles one final toss, then serve warm with plenty of parsley and toasted breadcrumbs.

--*If you cook your own beans from scratch, substitute 1 1/2 cups cooked chickpeas.
+-*If you cook your own beans from scratch, substitute with 1 1/2 cups cooked chickpeas.